theborakompanioni/azure-docs.de-de/articles/cloud-services/cloud-services-role-enable-remote-desktop-powershell.md

 <properties
-pageTitle="Aktivieren einer Remotedesktopverbindung für eine Rolle in Azure Cloud Services mit PowerShell" description="Konfigurieren einer Azure-Clouddienstanwendung für Remotedesktopverbindungen mithilfe der PowerShell" services="cloud-services" documentationCenter="" authors="thraka"
+pageTitle="Enable Remote Desktop Connection for a Role in Azure Cloud Services using PowerShell" description="How to configure your azure cloud service application using PowerShell to allow remote desktop connections" services="cloud-services" documentationCenter="" authors="thraka"